JoaoLopesF/RemoteDebuggerConverter/README.md

 ## About

-__RemoteDebug__ is an ibrary for Arduino to debug devices over WiFi (telnet) with Print commands like Serial Monitor.
+__RemoteDebug__ is a library for Arduino to debug devices over WiFi (telnet) with Print commands like Serial Monitor.

 __RemoteDebugger__ is an addon to __RemoteDebug__ library.
-It add to __RemoteDebug_, an simple software debugger, to see/change global variables, to add watch for these variables, or call a function, in runtime, using serial monitor.
+It add to __RemoteDebug_, a simple software debugger, to see/change global variables, to add watch for these variables, or call a function, in runtime, using serial monitor.